Imagine getting the finest details from DNA & RNA gels

 UV-light transilluminators use a single wavelength for the visualization of DNA.
 Red and green DNA dyes, such as ethidium bromide or Midori Green dyes have a good absorption in the UV-light spectrum.
 This results in DNA bands with sufficient intensity, however, UV-light is dangerous for the user and for the sample DNA.
 Just 30 seconds of UV-light exposure significantly reduces the cloning efficiency and has consequences for downstream applications.
 For this reason, visualization of DNA with UV-light is not the preferred method.

 In contrast to UV-light, Blue/Green LED technology uses a wide spectrum of light between 470 nm and 520 nm.
+This range of wavelengths is much broader than emitted by blue LEDs.
 This light is not harmful for DNA or for the user.
 Even ethidium bromide or other red DNA dyes with a low absorption in this spectral area show DNA band intensity comparable to UV illumination.
 The reason for that is the accumulated energy absorption (area under the curve) of the DNA in the Blue/Green spectrum.
 Green DNA dyes show very high absorption intensity in the Blue/Green light spectrum, leading to DNA bands with superior intensity.

 Upgrade Your Camera